espocrm/documentation/administration/formula.md

 To edit formula follow Administration > Entity Manager > dropdown menu at the right on the row of needed entity > Formula.

-You also might need to set fields, that supposed to be calculated, Read-only via Entity Manager.
+You also might need to set fields, that are supposed to be calculated, Read-only via Entity Manager.

 ## Syntax

-EspoCRM formula is written in the simple language designed specially for this feature.
+EspoCRM formula is written in the simple language designed specifically for this feature.

 There are operators, functions attributes and values that can be used in formula.
-Separated expressions mast be delimited by character `;`.
+Separated expressions must be delimited by character `;`.

 ### Operators